 Gerald E. Harmon, MD

-Gerald E. Harmon, MD, a family medicine specialist having practiced for more than 25 years in coastal South Carolina, was elected to the American Medical Association Board of Trustees in June 2013.
+Gerald E. Harmon, MD, a family medicine specialist having practiced for more than 30 years in coastal South Carolina, was elected to the American Medical Association Board of Trustees in June 2013.
 Prior to his election, Dr. Harmon served our organization as a member on the AMA Council for Medical Service as well as a delegate to the AMA House of Delegates for 18 years.

-In South Carolina, Dr. Harmon has held several leadership positions in the South Carolina Medical Association, as president and chairman, and was also instrumental in the formation of the South Carolina Physician Assurance Company, as director.
-Dr. Harmon serves as a clinical professor at two of South Carolina's medical schools, a commitment that has been well recognized as he has been twice named Community Educator of the Year by the South Carolina Academy of Family Physicians.
-He has been appointed by the governor of South Carolina to several key task forces on medical services and has been a guest lecturer at several medical schools and regional meetings for various professional medical organizations.
-In 2007, he received the Order of the Palmetto, South Carolina’s highest award for public service.
+In South Carolina Dr. Harmon has held several leadership positions in the South Carolina Medical Association, including chairman of the board and president.
+Dr. Harmon serves as a clinical professor at two of South Carolina's medical schools, a commitment that has been well recognized as he has been named"Community Educator of the Year" by both the South Carolina Academy of Family Physicians and the South Carolina Area Health Education Consortium.

-When not busy practicing medicine, Dr. Harmon and his wife, Linda, enjoy spending time outdoors in their coastal hometown of Georgetown with their three married children and seven grandchildren.
+When not practicing medicine, Dr. Harmon and his wife, Linda, enjoy spending time outdoors in their coastal hometown of Georgetown with their three married children and seven grandchildren.